 Cranial osteopathy is a form of osteopathic therapy.
-The technique involves gently applying pressure along the head and spine to release pressure.
+The technique involves gently applying pressure along the head and spine with the purpose of treating patient symptoms by releasing pressure in the tissue.

 Cranial osteopathy is performed by a doctor of osteopathic medicine.
-Another form of treatment called craniosacral therapy can be performed by anyone (most often with a certificate in craniosacral therapy) and requires no standardized training.
+Another form of treatment called craniosacral therapy can be performed by people who have had training in craniosacral therapy, but does not require an osteopathic medical license.

 In this article, we’re going to examine the theory behind cranial osteopathy.
 We’ll also take a look at what research has found about this form of physical treatment to see whether it’s worth trying.

-People who perform cranial therapies believe that they have the potential to balance obstructions in your nervous and immune systems.
+Practitioners of cranial therapies follow a teaching that they have the potential to balance obstructions in your nervous and immune systems.

 According to the practice, a trained therapist can unlock your cranial rhythm by gently moving the bones of your skull.

-Some people believe that cranial osteopathy has the potential to cure diseases and conditions such as cancer, cerebral palsy, and seizures.
+Cranial osteopathy is sometimes advocated as having the potential to cure diseases and conditions such as cancer, cerebral palsy, and seizures.
 However, there’s no evidence supporting any of these claims.

 A 2016 report requested by the French Physiotherapy Council recommended that French physiotherapists discontinue the use of cranial osteopathy.
 The report highlighted a lack of clear clinical evidence for the treatment.